 Fat bike trail conditions will be posted regularly on our grooming report page and social media.

-We currently have 9km of groomed single track trails available on the Crystal Creek trail system along with thenew trail systems listed below.
-The start of the single track trails can be accessed off the Hiawatha 2km ski loop and heading down the paved hill toward the pond.
+Crystal Creek: We have 9km of groomed singletrack trails available on the Crystal Creek trail system.
+The start of the singletrack trails can be accessed off the Hiawatha 2km ski loop and heading down the paved hill toward the pond.
 The trails run in the reverse condition of our summer trails in order to maintain the flow with skiers and to avoid potential collisions.
-Fat Biking trail markers are white with an orange border (see below).
-Download the trail map.
+Fat Biking trail markers are white with an orange border.

-Farmer Bob’s 2.5 km Loop: This new trail is rated as easy and will offer skiing and fat biking to novice users.
+Farmer Bob’s 2.5 km Loop: This loop was added in 2022 and is rated as easy.
+It will offer skiing and fat biking to novice users.
 To access this trail, you can park in the right parking lot of the Pinder trail.
 Signage posted by Hiawatha Highlands should mark the trail.
 This area will not have our regular fat bike trail markers and is not single-track.
 It is a groomed ski trail shared by far bikes.
 All other areas of the Pinder trail system are closed to Fat Bikers in the winter.

-Mabel Lake: Mabel Lake is open for fat biking.
+Mabel Lake: Mabel Lake opens later in the year for fat biking.
 We'll let you know once it has been groomed.
-Keep in mind that this trail has traffic of both snowshoers and skiers.
+Keep in mind that this trail has traffic of snowshoers, walkers and skiers and dogs are allowed.
 Please yield appropriately to these other trail users.